Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

    Registering a subclass adds it to the set of subclasses associated with the base type, which makes it available for polymorphic serialization and deserialization.

 4. Add the `SerializersModule` to a `Json` instance with the `serializersModule` property.
-5. Optionally, use the `@Serialname` annotation to define a stable identifier for a subclass instead of using its fully qualified class name.
+5. Optionally, use the `@SerialName` annotation to define a stable identifier for a subclass instead of using its fully qualified class name.

 To include the `type` property, use the base type as the static type, for example: